basti-app/basti/packages/basti/README.md

 ### Build

 Before proceeding to development, it's recommended to run the _full build_.
-This requires Docker to be installed on your machine and may take a couple of minutes.
+This requires Docker to be installed and running on your machine, and may take a couple of minutes.

 ```sh
 npm run build